Buttock cleavage

-Buttock cleavage is minor exposure of the buttocks and the intergluteal cleft between them, often because of low-rise pants.
+Buttock cleavage is minor exposure of the buttocks and the intergluteal cleft between them, often because of low-rise trousers.

 History

-When faced with indecency issues back in the 1930s, W. G. Cassidy explained in an essay titled "Private Parts: A judicial view" that exposure of a buttock cleavage may come under "other private parts" in Australian law, though indecency generally involves exposure of the genital area.
+When faced with indecency issues in the 1930s, W. G. Cassidy explained in an 1974 essay titled "Private Parts: A judicial view" that exposure of a buttock cleavage may come under "other private parts" in Australian law, though indecency generally involves exposure of the genitals.

-In the early 2000s, it became fashionable for young women and men to expose their buttocks this way, often while wearing low-rise jeans.
+In the early 2000s, it became fashionable for young women and men to expose buttock cleavage, often while wearing low-rise jeans.
 The Cincinnati Enquirer called it the "new cleavage", and expressed views that "It's virtually impossible to find jeans to cover your hipbone".
-In August 2001, The Sun celebrated a "bum cleavage week".
+In August 2001, The Sun had a week dedicated to buttock cleavage called "bum cleavage week".

-Jeffreys (2005) identified British designer Alexander McQueen as the originator of buttock cleavage-revealing jeans, known as the "bumster".
+In 2005, author Sheila Jeffreys identified British designer Alexander McQueen as the originator of buttock cleavage-revealing jeans, known as the "bumster".

-In 2013, Cosmopolitan said that ultra-short miniskirts and shorts exposing the lower buttocks had gained popularity among women, influenced by celebrities such as Lady Gaga.
+In 2013, Cosmopolitan noted that ultra-short miniskirts and shorts exposing the lower buttocks had gained popularity among women, influenced by celebrities such as Lady Gaga.

+In the 2020s, buttcrack cleaveage gained a massive resurgence in popularity among society especially towards Gen Z women.